MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/isolate-and-troubleshoot-common-issues/vanilla-model-driven-app-repro.md

 ## Isolate custom pages

 Custom pages are just a special type of canvas app.
 You can [create a minimal repro canvas app](minimal-canvas-app-repro.md) to demonstrate issues with custom pages.
+First, create a regular canvas app with sample data.
+If the issue does not happen, it might have to do with how the custom page is integrated in the model-driven app.
+Create a simplified version of the custom page in a new model-driven app.

 ## Export the vanilla repro app